Chef at popular LI bistro dies unexpectedly at 34

 Phil Pasfield, chef-partner of The Brixton in Babylon, dies unexpectedly at 34

 Phil Pasfield, chef-partner of The Brixton in Babylon, died unexpectedly on Friday.
-He was 34 years old; no cause of death has yet been disclosed.
+He was 34 years old; cause of death had not yet been determined.

+The restaurant is open, with Pasfield's chef de cuisine, Ashley Mooers, running the kitchen.

-In a profession where bad behavior is expected, Pasfield was an anomaly.
+In a profession in which good manners are at a premium, Pasfield was an anomaly.

 But he was also uncompromising in the kitchen. “‘Make it nice or make it twice’ — that’s what he told his cooks.”

 Before The Brixton, Pasfield served as chef de cuisine at Starr Boggs, the seasonal restaurant in Westhampton Beach.
-During the cooler months, he also cooked at The Trattoria in St. James, Orto in MIller Place and Public House 49 in Babylon.
+During the cooler months, he also cooked at La Tavola in Sayville, The Trattoria in St. James, Orto in Miller Place and Public House 49 in Patchogue.

 It was at Public House 49 that Pasfield met his future partners.
 “It was around 2013,” Bragaglia recalled.
 “He was working as a line cook for us during the off season and the chef left.
 Phil took over the kitchen and we saw just how good he was.
 He made everyone around him better, just an undeniable talent.”

-Visitation will be at Raynor D’Andrea Funeral Home in West Sayville on Wednesday, May 1 from 2 to 4:30 p.m. and 7 to 9:30 p.m.
-The funeral service will be on May 2 at 11 a.m., burial to follow at St. Anne’s Episcopal Church cemetery in Sayville.
+Visiting at Raynor D’Andrea Funeral Home in West Sayville will be on Wednesday from 2 to 4:30 p.m. and 7 to 9:30 p.m.
+The funeral will be at 11 a.m.
+Thursday at Raynor's, with burial to follow at St. Anne’s Episcopal Church cemetery in Sayville.

 Comments